Tips for Moving to Champaign-Urbana and East Central Illinois

 Fighting Illini: The athletic nickname for the University of Illinois, usually shortened to Illini.
 If you hear someone say “I-L-L” the proper response is “I-N-I”.
 (No, they aren’t sick!)

 Savoy: A town contiguous to Champaign, located south.
 Savoy has its own village government, but is part of the Champaign Unit 4 School District.

 Willard Airport: Willard is the Airport that serves Champaign-Urbana.
-It currently has multiple American Airlines flights a day to Chicago, and also has a direct flight to Dallas.
-A direct flight to Charlotte starts in December.
+It currently has multiple American Airlines flights a day to Chicago, and two direct flights to Dallas and a direct flight to Charlotte.

 Assembly Hall: Now known as the State Farm Center, the Assembly Hall serves as the home of University of Illinois basketball.
 It also hosts concerts, traveling Broadway productions, and other entertainment.
 But locals will never stop calling it the Assembly Hall.
 You can decide if it looks like a spaceship, mushroom or something else.